b9org/b9/docs/DeveloperJourney.md

 }
 ```

 The `generateCode` function takes a `functionIndex` as it's only parameter.
-First we need to access the current function using `virtualMachine_.getFunction(functionIndex)`. `getFunction()` is in the `VirtualMachine` class, and it uses the function index to access a given `FunctionDef`.
+First we need to access the current function using `virtualMachine_.getFunction(functionIndex)`. `getFunction()` is in the `VirtualMachine` class, and it uses the function index to access a given `FunctionDef` in the Module's function vector.
 We store it's return value in the function pointer `*function`.

 The checks `if(cfg_.debug)` are found throughout our codebase, and we use them to check if we're running the VM in debug mode.
 If we are, we provide additional output.
 It's a useful debugging strategy that you may or may not choose to employ.